Cancer Screening

 All women and people with a cervix aged 25 to 64 should be invited by letter.
 Appointment is offered at the practice.
 Please contact the surgery and book an appointment.

-Please see the NHS website or Jo’s Cervical Cancer Trust website for further information regarding cervical screening.
+Please see the NHS website or Cervical Screening Aware website for further information regarding cervical screening.

 Bowel screening